-Professor in Organisational Studies, Coventry University
+Professor in Organisational Studies, Oxford Brookes University

 Juliette Koning is Professor in Organisational Studies at the Business School of Oxford Brookes University.
 UK.
 She holds a PhD in social anthropology from the University of Amsterdam, The Netherlands.
 After a career in social anthropology, she turned her academic interest to organisation studies.